xorya1/BitcoinCards/README.md

 ![Pokemon NFT Game Front Page](src/assets/front-page-screenshot.png) <!-- Update the path to your screenshot -->

-done by: Alaoui Belghiti Hanaa and Mekkhishan Arulnantham.
+*Done by* : Alaoui Belghiti Hanaa and Mekkhishan Arulnantham.

 ## Table of Contents